N1khilSharma/capstone-project/README.md

 - [DONE] Step 5 Give advice to the candidate on the topics they can focus on or add to their resume to further increase eligibility and options for jobs.
 - [DONE] Step 6 Integrate all the steps together and implement Langchain into the workflow to trace and debug.
 - [DONE] Step 7 Polish the formatting for the output and add Documentation for future legibility.
-- [TODO] Step 8 Test the full pipeline with multiple resumes and finalize.
+- [DONE] Step 8 Test the full pipeline with multiple resumes and finalize.

 ## Conclusion:
+I had planned to achieve "Job4Me," an LLM-powered agent capable of parsing resumes, retrieving real-time job market data via Tavily, and providing structured career guidance.

-I had planned to achieve {this this}.
-I think I have/have-not achieved the conclusion satisfactorily.
-The reason for your satisfaction/unsatisfaction.
+I think I have achieved the conclusion satisfactorily.
+The reason for my satisfaction is that the system evolved from a simple script into a stateful graph application.
+It successfully implements high-accuracy Chain-of-Thought resume parsing and parallelized job extraction for speed.
+Furthermore, the addition of the "Career Advisor" node transforms raw search results into a strategic project-based action plan, all while maintaining full observability through LangSmith tracing.

 ## Future Scope